ofcWilliam/ofcWilliam/README.md

 <br />

-### I'm a Gamer, Developer, and Scripter!!
+### I'm a Developer, Gamer and Scripter!!
-- 🔭 I am currently learning to script!
+- 🔭 I am currently learning Java & Skript!
-- 🌱 I currently want to learning everything! 🤣
+- 🌱 I currently learning Java and minecraft plugin development!
 - 👯 I’m soon looking to collaborate with other creators!
-- 🥅 2026 Goals: Create Skripts and release to the public!
+- 🥅 2026 Goals: Create Minecraft Plugins & Skripts to release to the public!
-- ⚡ Fun fact: I love to script and play games!
+- ⚡ Fun fact: I love to play games and develop minecraft spigot plugins!

 <br />